 USB-C

-Here’s the kicker – I also have an Apple MacBook bought in the last few years that also charges via USB C. The Apple brick is rated at 61 watts, while the Bluetti EB3A goes up to 100 watts!
-That’s plenty of power that can charge a multitude of devices – for years to come.
+Here’s the kicker, I also have an Apple MacBook that charges via USB C. The Apple brick is rated at 61 watts, while the Bluetti EB3A goes up to 100 watts!
+That’s plenty of power that can charge many devices – for years to come.

 Wireless Charging

 Forgot your phone cable?
 No problem!
-On the top of the EB3A, the unit has a handle and some non-descript writing indicating wireless charging.
+The top of the EB3A has a built-in wireless charger.
+The unit has a handle and some non-descript writing indicating wireless charging.
 I tested my iPhone 11 on it, and it works like a charm.
 It’s rated up to 15 watts, well past my phone’s charging capability of 7.5 watts.
 Again, as the tech catches up to the EB3A, we will be ready for even faster charge rates.

 Other DC Ports

-In the DC section of the Bluetti power station, you’ll also find an old-school 12-volt cigarette lighter socket.
+In the DC section of the Bluetti power station, you’ll also find an old-school 12-v car outlet.
 The socket is rated for up to 10 amps.
 And yes, it’s still very useful as it powers many devices, such as air mattress pumps.

-There are also 2 x DC5521 ports.
+There are also 2 DC outlets, specifically DC5521 ports.
 These are barrel connectors and another way of connecting DC devices, such as certain 12-volt appliances.
 You may or may never use this, but it’s there in case you ever need it, and I guarantee Bluetti isn’t going to drive up the cost of these units by adding uncommon connectors.

 120 V AC Power

 If your device does not indicate watts, don’t panic!
-Most devices have some consumption info on the back from which you can calculate watts.
+Most devices have some consumption info on the back from which you can calculate the total wattage of your devices.
 The formula is simple: Watts = Volts x Amps.
 In other words, anything you plug in will be 120 volts.
 Let’s take the drill for an example – 5 amps x 120 volts will equal 600 watts.

 Surge Power